Parade – Recommended Reading List

-By Sally Ollove, Literary Manager
+By Sally Ollove, site Literary Manager

 Parade is based on the true story of the trial of Leo Frank for the murder of Mary Phagan.
 There are a number of great resources if you want to learn more, but be warned: these resources all contain spoilers!
 Don’t worry, this list will still be here after you see the production.